 Many factors, known and unknown, could cause the actual results to be materially different from those expressed or implied by such forward-looking statements.
-Such risks include, but are not limited to: the extent and manner to which COVID-19 and measures taken by governments, the Company or others to attempt to reduce the spread of COVID-19, may affect the Company, including whether this effect is directly on the Company or through effects on employee health, workforce productivity and availability; uncertainties with respect to the effect on the global economy associated with the COVID-19 pandemic and measures taken to reduce the spread of COVID-19, any of which could continue to negatively impact financial markets, including the trading price of the Company's shares and the price of gold, and could adversely affect the Company's ability to raise capital; uncertainty of future production, project development, capital expenditures and other costs; foreign exchange rate fluctuations; financing of additional capital requirements; community actions, lawsuits, protests or statements made, including by Indigenous communities, non-governmental organizations and other groups; risks associated with foreign operations; risks associated with licensing and permitting of the Volta Grande Gold Project; governmental and environmental regulation; and the volatility of the Company's stock price.
+Such risks include, but are not limited to: the extent and manner to which COVID-19 and measures taken by governments, the Company or others to attempt to reduce the spread of COVID-19, may affect the Company, including whether this effect is directly on the Company or through effects on employee health. workforce productivity and availability; uncertainties with respect to the effect on the global economy associated with the COVID-19 pandemic and measures taken to reduce the spread of COVID-19, any of which could continue to negatively impact financial markets, including the trading price of the Company's shares and the price of gold, and could adversely affect the Company's ability to raise capital; uncertainty of future production, project development, capital expenditures and other costs; foreign exchange rate fluctuations; financing of additional capital requirements; community actions, lawsuits, protests or statements made, including by Indigenous communities, non-governmental organizations ("NGOs") and other groups; risks associated with foreign operations; risks associated with licensing and permitting of the Volta Grande Gold Project; governmental and environmental regulation; revocation of government approvals, authorizations and licences; foreign operations in Brazil; compliance with environmental legislation; environmental licensing; liquidity concerns; the highly speculative nature of mineral exploration; variations in mineral grade and recovery rates; uncertainties inherent in estimating mineral resources and mineral reserves; lack of revenues; commodity prices; title to properties; uninsured risks; competition; dependence on outside parties; dependence on key personnel; litigation; corruption; uncertainty with court systems and the rule of law in foreign jurisdictions where the Company operates; availability of reasonably priced raw materials and mining equipment; conflicts of interest; foreign mining tax regimes; ability to finalize required agreements for operations; actual results of current exploration activities; changes in project parameters as plans continue to be refined; future mineral prices; failure of equipment or processes to operate as anticipated; accidents, labour or community disputes; and the volatility of the Company's stock price.
 All of the forward-looking statements made in this MD&A are qualified by these cautionary statements.